cyph/cyph/README.md

 	VBoxManage modifyvm "boot2docker-vm" --natpf1 "tcp-port42002,tcp,,42002,,42002"
 	VBoxManage modifyvm "boot2docker-vm" --natpf1 "tcp-port42003,tcp,,42003,,42003"
 	VBoxManage modifyvm "boot2docker-vm" --natpf1 "tcp-port43000,tcp,,43000,,43000"

 	boot2docker start
+	# If not using the included docker.sh, you'll need to run this on each fresh boot

+	# Then set the environment variables from boot2docker's output

 To build for the first time (but scroll to the bottom first):